How it works

 Introduction

 The TPM is sealed by the PCRs based on a series of hashes.
-Their value is defined by a set of measures taken when the SNS firewall is starting up:
+These hashes are determined by a set of unfalsifiable measures that are taken when the SNS firewall starts up, e.g., BIOS version and options, partition table, launched EFI binaries, operating system, connected hardware modules, etc.

 PCR hash values and access to the TPM